Crime in Latvia

-Crime had seen massive increases in Latvia after the restoration of independence after end of the Soviet occupation.
-The market transition from a planned economy to a free market-economy caused great social uncertainty in Latvia, and the crime rates rose.
+Crime had seen massive increases in Latvia after the restoration of independence after the end of the Soviet Union.
+The transition from a planned economy to a free market economy caused great social uncertainty in Latvia, and the crime rates rose.
 The Latvian government defines crime as "an action endangering society and entailing criminal punishment whether committed intentionally or through negligence".
-The punishment for murder in Latvia is "deprivation of liberty" no lower than 3 years and no higher than 15 years.
-The highest punishment offered by the Republic of Latvia is life imprisonment, given only in extreme cases like terrorism.
-Crimes in Latvia have also been committed by other nations, like Nazi Germany and the Soviet Union during their respective occupations of Latvia in 1940 and 1941.
+Crimes, in particular crimes against humanity in Latvia, have also been committed by other nations, like the Soviet Union and Nazi Germany during their respective occupations of Latvia in 1940 and 1941.

-Types of crime

-The main types of crime common in Latvia include human trafficking, motor vehicle theft, and corruption.
-Other crimes are also listed below.